 The Company's operations are divided into two business segments: Canaccord Genuity Capital Markets (investment banking and capital markets operations) and Canaccord Genuity Wealth Management.
-Together, these operations offer a wide range of complementary investment banking services, investment products and brokerage services to the Company's institutional, corporate and private clients.
+Together, these operations offer a wide range of complementary investment products, comprehensive wealth management solutions including financial planning and brokerage services, and investment banking services to the Company's private, institutional and corporate clients.
 The Company's administrative segment is referred to as Corporate and Other.